yolken/yolken-blog/site/_posts/2021-04-06-senior-engineer-plateau.md

 Second, as the "career level", it means that people's careers naturally flow into it.
-Assuming the correct mentorship, management, project work, etc., most company promotion processes don't put up lots of barriers for people getting to "senior" and, moreover, might even require them to do this after a certain number of years.
+Assuming the correct mentorship, management, project work, etc., most company promotion processes don't put up lots of barriers for people getting to "senior" and, moreover, might even require them to do this after a certain number of years at the company.

 Once you get to senior, however, the path beyond it can be much harder.
 Because staff and higher roles can come with significantly more compensation (discussed below) and because not everyone